 There is another difference between the words of God conveyed by the prophets and the words expressed by the incarnate God.
 Many of the words expressed by the incarnate God are human languages.
 The languages are common and easy to understand when they are heard by man.
 Most words of God conveyed by the prophets were divine languages that were difficult to understand when they were heard by man.
 Let’s look at two passages of the words of Almighty God.

-Almighty God says, “When God had not become flesh, people did not understand much of what He said because it came out of complete divinity.
+Almighty God says, “When God had not yet become flesh, people did not understand much of what He said, because His words came out of complete divinity.
 The perspective and context of what He said was invisible and unreachable to mankind; it was expressed from a spiritual realm that people could not see.
 For people who lived in the flesh, they could not pass through the spiritual realm.
 But after God became flesh, He spoke to mankind from the perspective of humanity, and He came out of and surpassed the scope of the spiritual realm.
-He could express His divine disposition, will, and attitude, through things humans could imagine and things they saw and encountered in their lives, and using methods that humans could accept, in a language they could understand, and knowledge they could grasp, to allow mankind to understand and to know God, to comprehend His intention and His required standards within the scope of their capacity, to the degree that they were able.
+He could express His divine disposition, will, and attitude through things humans could imagine, things they saw and encountered in their lives, and using methods that humans could accept, in a language they could understand, and with knowledge they could grasp, to allow mankind to understand and to know God, to comprehend His intention and His required standards within the scope of their capacity and to the degree that they were able.
 This was the method and principle of God’s work in humanity” (“God’s Work, God’s Disposition, and God Himself III” in Continuation of The Word Appears in the Flesh).

 Almighty God’s word makes it very clear.
 All the words spoken by God before He is incarnated are divine language.
 After being incarnated, God can transcend the realm of the spiritual world and speak with man in human language from the perspective of humanity.
 Since the incarnate God can live with man, He personally experiences and witnesses the living of mankind.
 He comes to understand and master some knowledge, common sense, language or expressions from people by living in humanity.
 So the incarnate God can use human cognition or man’s personal experience to give examples and make parables, and speak more clearly, thoroughly, and precisely about God’s requirements of mankind, God’s will, essence, disposition, and what God has and what God is.
 Upon hearing these words, man can accurately understand God’s will, find the way to practice and enter, and at the same time, understand God’s disposition and what God has and what God is.
 For example, Peter said to Jesus, “Lord, how oft shall my brother sin against me, and I forgive him? till seven times?”
 Jesus said to him, “I say not to you, Until seven times: but, Until seventy times seven” (See Mat 18: 21-22).
 From the words of the Lord Jesus, we can understand that God wants man to learn to forgive others, to be able to forgive others without conditions, without limit on the number, and be able to do it in the spirit of understanding and tolerating others.
 At the same time, we also see the essence of God’s goodness in the words of the Lord Jesus.
 Other examples are the Lord Jesus’ sermon on the mount on the beatitudes, on anger, on oaths, on loving one’s enemy, on loving your neighbor as yourself, the Lord Jesus’ parable of the lost sheep, and so on, and they are all in human languages.
 Upon listening, we can accurately understand God’s will without seeking or exploring, and know God’s disposition from these words.
 This is an obvious feature of the words of the incarnate God.
 The prophets just conveyed God’s word or made prophecies from receiving God’s inspiration.
 These words were all divine languages.
 People could only understand them roughly but not entirely.
 This is the distinct difference between the prophets’ language in conveying God’s word and the word expressed by the incarnate God.